Friedrich Merz's bid to become Germany's chancellor fails in parliament in a stunning defeat

 The lower house of parliament — called the Bundestag — has 14 days to elect a candidate with an absolute majority.
 Merz can run again, but other lawmakers can also throw their hat in the ring.
 There is no limit to the number of votes that can be held within the two-week period.

-If Merz or any other candidate fails to get that majority during the period of 14 days, the constitution allows for the president to appoint the candidate who wins the most votes as chancellor, or to dissolve the Bundestag and hold a new national election.
+If Merz or any other candidate fails to get that majority within the 14 days, the constitution allows for the president to appoint the candidate who wins the most votes as chancellor, or to dissolve the Bundestag and hold a new national election.

 Johann Wadepuhl, the designated next foreign minister, said he was confident Merz would ultimately prevail.